beyondthefarewell/beyondthefarewell.github.io/index.md

 - [Resources](./index.md#Resources)
 - [Acknowledgements](./index.md#Acknowledgements)

+___

 ## 0. Introduction
 **Motivation:** There is plenty of support and information around for people who may be involved in the support or care of an individual who may be infirm, long term sickness, have a disability or be elderly or in the latter time of their life.
 However beyond the loss of that individual there is little information or support **beyond the farewell** and hence the motivation for producing this guide.

 It is based on my own experiences in Britain (United Kingdom) following the eventual and inevitable loss of both my elderly parents and my interaction with other 'carers'.
 Consequently this experience also highlights matters for which it would be a great help to deal with before the end of life.

-The guide will be forever incomplete and probably a continuous work on progress anyway because everyone's circumstances are different and I cannot think of everything❗, but it may be general enough to be a framework guide for most people anywhere.
+The guide will be forever incomplete and probably a continuous work on progress anyway because everyone's circumstances are different and I cannot think of everything!
+Although U.K. oriented it may be general enough to be a framework guide for most people anywhere.

 The guide is not advice, but is intended to offer suggestions and stimulate thoughts and ideas for addressing issues based on your unique circumstances.

+I hope it helps.
 ___

 ## 1. Before end of life

-To make future matters easier these are some things to do, consider or arrange for future access well in advance of either the death or loss of mental or physical capacity.
+To make future matters easier these are some things to do, consider or arrange for future access well in advance of either the death or loss of mental or physical capacity of someone.
 To do so after EOL (End Of Life) would be difficult or too late:

 ### Financial
 -   Become a joint account holder on their bank account(s)
-	- But **administrate** only!  <br>Else complications arise - you may be viewed as having additional savings and thus be above the threshold for [carers allowance](https://www.gov.uk/carers-allowance), other financial support or be liable for [capital gains tax](https://www.gov.uk/capital-gains-tax).
+	- But **administrate** only !  <br>Else complications arise - you may be viewed as having additional savings and thus be above the threshold for [carers allowance](https://www.gov.uk/carers-allowance), other financial support or be liable for [capital gains tax](https://www.gov.uk/capital-gains-tax).
 	- A benefit is the account(s) automatically transfer to the surviving holder.

 Remember [Power of Attorney](https://www.gov.uk/power-of-attorney) is valid only whilst the person is alive.